 In that spirit, the people of Christ the Redeemer offer several expressions of community-based, laity-driven hospitality.
-Among them, a free lunch after the 11 o’clock service (though donations are accepted).
+Among them, a free lunch is served after the 11 o’clock service (though donations are encouraged to help continue this ministry) during regular school months.
 This lunch is set up, cooked, served, and cleaned up all by volunteers.

 The community also organizes meals to be delivered.
-Volunteers cook and (sometimes the same, sometimes different) volunteers deliver the meals, with minimal fuss, as an expression of love to those who are sick, had a new baby, etc.
+Volunteers cook and deliver the meals to those who are sick, bed ridde, had a new baby, etc.